Sunday 14 April 1940

 Norway Air Operations: At dawn, the RAF bombs Stavanger-Sola airfield and the seaplanes in Hafrs Fjord.
 Some damage is done to the hangars.

-The Norwegian air force, which has old Fokker biplanes, bombs the Junkers Ju 52 transports landing on Lake Hartvigvann to supply the Mountain troops holding Narvik.
+The Norwegian air force, which has old Fokker biplanes, bombs the Junkers Ju 52 transport planes landing on Lake Hartvigvann to supply the Mountain troops holding Narvik.

 RAF Bomber command sends 28 aircraft to lay mines off the Danish coast during the night.